 The options granted to Aylwin under the Prior Lewis Agreement terminate automatically if Aylwin is terminated for cause.
 The Prior Lewis Agreement provided special accelerated vesting rules in the event that Aylwin's employment was terminated as a result of a qualifying termination, death or disability.
 If Aylwin was terminated other than for cause or upon death or disability, his options would remain exercisable until the earlier of one year after his termination date or June 16, 2018 (which is the expiration date of these options).
 Upon the occurrence of a Corporate Transaction (which term generally includes transactions involving a 50% change in ownership of the company, whether through acquisition of common stock or voting power or through the consummation of a reorganization, merger, consolidation or asset sale), 75% of any then non-vested and unexercisable options granted under the Prior Lewis Agreement (and under his 2011 option awards as discussed below) will vest and become exercisable, with the balance becoming vested and exercisable on the dates originally scheduled (but 100% shall become vested and exercisable in the event of a qualifying termination, death or disability occurring subsequent to a Corporate Transaction).
-Under Aylwin's option award agreements, in the event of a Corporate Transaction (ii) providing for the options to be assumed, or equivalent options to be substituted, by the acquiring company; (ii) providing for termination of vested but unexercised options unless exercise the options prior to the transaction or receive a net cash payment based on the difference between the respect to vested options, Aylwin would have the right to exercise the options prior to the transaction or receive a net cash payment, and his unvested options would either become vested or be assumed, or substituted, by the acquiring company.
-The shares issuable upon the exercise of options, or purchased, pursuant to the Prior Lewis Agreement are subject to repurchase rights of the company, restrictions on transf
+Under Aylwin's option award agreements, in the event of a Corporate Transaction of vested but unexercised options unless exercised prior to the transaction; (ii) providing for receipt by Aylwin of a cash payment based on the difference between the transaction of vested and the exercise price; and/or (iv) providing for accelerated vesting prior to the transaction or receive a net cash payment, and his unvested options would either become vested or be assumed, or substituted, by the acquiring company.
+The shares issuable upon the exercise of options, or purchased, pursuant to the Prior Lewis Agreement are subject to repurchase rights of the company, restrictions on transfer, drag-along obligations, tag-along rights and lock-ups.